SwedbankPay/developer.swedbankpay.com/pax-terminal/softpos.md

 The features available are shown in the table below, and you can access the full set of APIs by contacting a sales representative.

+For both standalone and integrated scenarios, it is only the Pay SoftPos app that is within the PCI-DSS certification scope.
+This makes it simpler for customers to complete the integration.

+The Pay SoftPos app is delivered via Google Play Store.
+Mobile device management systems can orchestrate the installation on individual devices.

 {:.table .table-striped}
 | Feature                  | Stand-Alone  | AppSwitch            |
 | :----------------------- | :----------- | :------------------- |